imrubinshao/awesome-ai-tools/README.md

 - [POE](https://poe.com) - Poe lets you ask questions, get instant answers, and have back-and-forth conversations with AI.
 Gives access to GPT-4, gpt-3.5-turbo, Claude from Anthropic, ...

-- [Character.AI](https://beta.character.ai/) - Character.ai is a neural language model chatbot service that can generate human-like text responses and participate in contextual conversation.

 - [ChatDoc](https://chatdoc.com/) - Dive into PDFs like never before with ChatDOC.
 Let AI summarize long documents, explain complex concepts, and find key information in seconds.

-- [Perplexity AI](https://www.perplexity.ai/) - Perplexity AI is a conversational search engine that answers queries using natural language predictive text.
-Launched in 2022.

 - [ChatPDF](https://www.chatpdf.com/) -  Chat with any PDF — Extract information or answer questions from large PDF files like manuals, essays, books.
 ChatPDF analyzes the PDF and the AI will use relevant paragraphs to give you an answer.

 - [SciSpace](https://typeset.io/) - Chat with PDF and conduct your literature review faster using SciSpace.
 Discover 200M+ papers or upload your own PDF, highlight text or ask questions.

 - [New Bing](https://www.bing.com/) - Microsoft unveiled a new version of Bing with an AI chat function.
 The AI chat is powered by the same technology underpinning ChatGPT

 - [Google Bard](https://bard.google.com/) - A collaborative AI tool developed by Google to help bring your ideas to life.

+- [Perplexity AI](https://www.perplexity.ai/) - Perplexity AI is a conversational search engine that answers queries using natural language predictive text.
+Launched in 2022.

+- [You](https://you.com/) -Conversational and continuously learning, You.com enhances web search, writing, coding, digital art creation, and solving complex problems.

+## VirtualCharacter

+- [Character.AI](https://beta.character.ai/) - Character.ai is a neural language model chatbot service that can generate human-like text responses and participate in contextual conversation.

+- [Janitor AI](https://janitorai.com/) - .
+This innovative platform offers a wide range of character options, including popular anime-style characters, granting users the freedom to engage in conversations with virtual personas of their choice.

+- [SpicyChat AI](https://spicychat.ai/) - SpicyChat.ai is an AI chatbot tool that allows users to create and interact with a wide range of AI characters including NSFW conversations.

 ## Writing

 - [Notion AI](https://www.notion.so) - Notion is an all-in-one collaboration platform that seamlessly combines note-taking, task management, and document creation.
 It offers a versatile workspace where teams and individuals can organize information, collaborate in real-time, and streamline their workflow with a variety of powerful tools.

+- [Grammarly](https://www.grammarly.com/) - Free AI Writing Assistance, Grammarly makes AI writing convenient.
+Work smarter with personalized AI guidance and text generation on any app or website.

+- [LanguageTool](https://languagetool.org/) - LanguageTool is a multilingual spelling, style, and grammar checker that helps correct or paraphrase texts.

+- [Simplified](https://simplified.com/) -  Simplified is the one app to create, collaborate, and scale your marketing.
+Design, write marketing copy, create videos, collaborate.

+- [Klaviyo's SMS Assistant](https://www.klaviyo.com/product/whats-new/sms-assistant) - Klaviyo's SMS Assistant is the first SMS tool to automate copywriting for text campaigns, one of the most time consuming and difficult steps in the creative.

 - [Copy.ai](https://www.copy.ai) - Copy AI - Write More Engaging Emails.
 Experience the Full Power of an AI Content Generator。CopyAI Is A Marketing Writer's Dream.
 Write Optimized Blog Posts In A Fraction of the Time。Edit, Polish, and Publish.